Belong. Connect. Grow.

 Sisterhood Board Meetings (Sisterhood members only)

-All Sisterhood members are invited to join our bi-monthly board meetings when we share thoughts about our upcoming and past events, social action initiatives and what we can do to support each other and the EET community.
+All Sisterhood members are invited to join our bi-monthly board meetings when we review programs and social action initiatives, discuss how we can support each other and the EET community, and hear guest speakers on meaningful topics.
 RSVP requested to sisterhood@eastendtemple.org.

 Scheduled Programs